 Here you’ll find the parts of a uke labeled and identified.
-Click any of the infographics for larger sizes.

 The Body Parts of the ʻUkulele

 The body is the wooden soundbox made up of the back, top, and sides.
 This is the main sound-creating part of the ʻukulele.
 These pieces of wood work together to project the sound out of the instrument.